Irving Berlin: Life in Russia

 From Tyumen, the family returned to Tolochin, and from there, they travelled to Antwerp and left the old continent aboard the SS Rhynland from the Red Star Line.
 On September 14, 1893, the family arrived at Ellis Island in New York City.
 When they arrived, Israel was put in a pen with his brother and five sisters until immigration officials declared them fit to be allowed into the city.
-After their arrival, the name "Beilin" was changed to "Baline".
+After the family's naturalization, the name "Beilin" was changed to "Baline".

 According to biographer Laurence Bergreen, as an adult Berlin admitted to no memories of his first five years in Russia except for one: "he was lying on a blanket by the side of a road, watching his house burn to the ground.
 By daylight the house was in ashes."
-As an adult, Berlin said he was unaware of being raised in abject poverty since he knew no other life.
+As an adult, Berlin said he was unaware of being raised in abject poverty since he had known no other life.

-The Berlins were one of hundreds of thousands of Jewish families who emigrated to the United States in the late 1800s and early 1900s, escaping discrimination, poverty and brutal pogroms.
+The Berlins were one of hundreds of thousands of Jewish families who emigrated to the United States in the late 19th and early 20th century, escaping discrimination, poverty and brutal pogroms.
 Other such families included those of George and Ira Gershwin, Al Jolson, Sophie Tucker, L. Wolfe Gilbert, Jack Yellen, Louis B. Mayer (of MGM), and the Warner brothers.